hraasch12/CreateATableauStory_Baseball/BaseballStory.md

 One change to the layout: Bar charts for batting anverage and home runs are not in the same row as their box plot counter parts.

 Action: Revised the laoyout

+## Feedback 2:
+1. What do you notice in the visualization?
+In the visualization it is noted that each comparison has its own color.
+Also noted the different types of graphs used to show each separate comparison.

+2.What questions do you have about the data?
+Where was this data collected from?
+What is the data based on?

+Action: This information was not available.
+Data set was provided by Udacity.

+3. What relationships do you notice?
+There are relationships between the height/weight and the performance of the players.

+4. What do you think is the main takeaway from this visualization?
+That Right handed.
+72 to 73 inches tall, 180 to 190 pounds display the average for a baseball player.

+5. Is there something you don’t understand in the graphic?
+Units of measurement

+Action: Add units of measurement

 ## Resources
 N/A